kauandias747474-hue/Python-Ultra-Hardened-Infrastructure-UHI-/6-telemetry/README.md

 ##  Por que este código é interessante? / Why is this interesting?

-[PT] Embora seja um código demonstrativo, ele resolve problemas reais de engenharia, como a compatibilidade entre sistemas operacionais (Windows vs Linux) e o gerenciamento de concorrência. É uma prova de conceito de como sistemas de larga escala (SRE/DevOps) monitoram a saúde de milhares de servidores simultaneamente. É a transição de um "script simples" para uma "aplicação observável".
+[PT] *Embora seja um código demonstrativo, ele resolve problemas reais de engenharia, como a compatibilidade entre sistemas operacionais (Windows vs Linux) e o gerenciamento de concorrência. É uma prova de conceito de como sistemas de larga escala (SRE/DevOps) monitoram a saúde de milhares de servidores simultaneamente. É a transição de um "script simples" para uma "aplicação observável".*

-[EN] Although it is a demonstrative code, it solves real engineering problems, such as OS compatibility (Windows vs Linux) and concurrency management.
+[EN] *Although it is a demonstrative code, it solves real engineering problems, such as OS compatibility (Windows vs Linux) and concurrency management.
 It is a proof of concept of how large-scale systems (SRE/DevOps) monitor the health of thousands of servers simultaneously.
-It represents the transition from a "simple script" to an "observable application."
+It represents the transition from a "simple script" to an "observable application."*

----

 ---

 ##  Como Executar / How to Run